By Dennis Hartley

 The Right Stuff– Director-writer Philip Kaufman’s masterpiece (based on Tom Wolfe’s book) is a stirring dramatization of the inspiring achievements by NASA’s original Mercury astronaut team.
 Considering it was made on a relative shoestring, the film has an amazingly expansive sense of historical scope.
 What keeps it all grounded, however are the richly drawn, down-to-earth characterizations that also makes it a very intimate story.
 It certainly didn’t hurt to have that dream cast-including Ed Harris, Sam Shepard, Dennis Quaid, Scott Glenn, Barbara Hershey, Fred Ward, Pamela Reed, Lance Henriksen, Scott Wilson, Veronica Cartwright, and Levon Helm.

-In the Shadow of the Moon– The premise of this 2007 documentary is simple enough; surviving members of the Apollo moon flights tell their stories, accompanied by astounding mission footage (some previously unseen).
-But somehow, director David Sington has managed to take this very familiar piece of 20th century history and infuse it with a sense of joyous rediscovery.
+In the Shadow of the Moon– The premise of this 2007 documentary is simple; surviving members of the Apollo moon flights tell their stories, accompanied by mission footage (some previously unseen).
+But somehow, director David Sington has managed to take this familiar piece of 20th century history and infuse it with a sense of joyous rediscovery.
 In the process, it offers something rarer than hen’s teeth these days-a reason to take pride in being an American.

-The Dish-A wonderful little sleeper from Australia that is based on the true story of a relatively little-known but crucial component in facilitating the now-iconic live TV images of Neil Armstrong setting foot on the moon-a tracking station that was set up in the midst of a sheep farm in Parkes, New South Wales.
+The Dish-A wonderful sleeper from Australia based on the true story of a little-known but crucial component in facilitating the now-iconic live TV images of Neil Armstrong setting foot on the moon-a tracking station that was set up in the midst of a sheep farm in Parkes, New South Wales.
 Quirky characters abound in Rob Sitch’s gentle culture-clash comedy (it’s very reminiscent of Bill Forsythe’s Local Hero).
-It’s not all played for laughs; the re-enactment of the moon-landing telecast is unexpectedly moving and guaranteed to put a lump in your throat.
-Sitch and the same team of writers also collaborated on another personal favorite of mine called The Castle.
+It’s not all played for laughs; the re-enactment of the moon-landing telecast is genuinely stirring and guaranteed to put a lump in your throat.
+Sitch and the same team of writers also collaborated on another film I would highly recommend: The Castle.